-- 5.1.24 The progress of the JAAP will be measured at regular intervals over time against the indicators set out within the Sustainability Appraisal that accompanies this document.
+The progress of the JAAP will be measured at regular intervals over time against the indicators set out within the Sustainability Appraisal that accompanies this document.
 As the JAAP evolves, the monitoring framework will be established working in partnership with relevant stakeholders.
-Final monitoring arrangements will be confirmed in the Sustainability Statement to be produced after the JAAP is adopted. - 5.1.25 The local authorities undertake ongoing monitoring of their Local Development Frameworks of which this JAAP is a part.
+Final monitoring arrangements will be confirmed in the Sustainability Statement to be produced after the JAAP is adopted.

+5.1.25 The local authorities undertake ongoing monitoring of their Local Development Frameworks of which this JAAP is a part.
 Progress on the delivery of the key opportunity development sites will be contained with the Authority Monitoring Report (AMR) for each respective council.

-SH17: Infrastructure Requirements
+Policy SH10: Infrastructure Requirements

 - Developers will be required to provide or contribute to the provision of infrastructure made necessary by the development. - 2.
 Infrastructure must be provided at the appropriate time, prior to any part of the development becoming operational or being occupied.
 Infrastructure needs are identified in each local authority's Infrastructure Delivery Plan (IDP). - 3.
-In accordance with each local authority's planning contributions guidance, infrastructure contributions will be sought via Section 106 Planning Obligations where they meet the statutory tests, and potentially through a future Community Infrastructure Levy
+Direct agreements with utility providers may be required to provide - 4.
+In accordance with each local authority's planning contributions guidance, infrastructure contributions will be sought via Section 106 Planning Obligations where they meet the statutory tests, and potentially through a future Community Infrastructure Levy.